 In the Old Testament, we find the vivid accounts of God's own faithfulness and covenantal relationship offered to Israel, the first people of God, as revealed through the central figures of Moses and the prophets .

 As we study, interpret, and use the Bible, it is always important to understand the context in which we find a particular verse or passage of God's Word, and always balance one portion of Scripture by other Scripture.
-Let Scripture define Scripture.
-And no matter what section of the Bible we study, we read and interpret it through the teachings of the gospel of Jesus Christ.
+And no matter what section of the Bible we study, we learn to read and interpret it through the lens of the gospel of Jesus Christ.

 We encourage one another in developing a regular habit of reading of the Bible.
 Click here to discover how you can "Read Through the Bible in One Year."